 CBD for Shingles: Sensible Practices

-Although it has shown a lot of promise, individuals should be cautious when using CBD to treat infections.
+Although it has shown promise, individuals should be cautious when using CBD to alleviate infections.

 This is because scientists are still working to understand its effects on the immune system fully.

 Some research suggests CBD has antiviral effects against some infections, including hepatitis C and Kaposi’s sarcoma-associated herpes virus.
 However, it is also possible that specific cannabinoids could suppress the immune system and speed up virus progression.